Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Parramatta - North has an average national median assessed income of $54,534 and an average income of $65,569.
-Greater Sydney's figures are a median income of $56,994 and an average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Parramatta - North would be approximately $61,411 median and $73,837 average as of September 2025.
-The 2021 Census ranks household, family and personal incomes in Parramatta - North between the 75th and 87th percentiles nationally.
-The earnings profile shows that 40.3% of locals (6,138 people) fall into the $1,500 - 2,999 income category.
-High housing costs consume 19.7% of income in Parramatta - North, but strong earnings place disposable income at the 69th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Parramatta - North SA2 had a median income among taxpayers of $54,534.
+The average income stood at $65,569.
+Nationally, the median was $56,994 and the average was $80,856 for Greater Sydney.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $61,411 (median) and $73,837 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank highly in Parramatta - North, between the 75th and 86th percentiles nationally.
+Distribution data shows that 40.3% of locals (6,156 people) fall into the $1,500 - 2,999 income category.
+This aligns with the broader area where this cohort represents 30.9%.
+High housing costs consume 19.7% of income.
+Despite this, disposable income ranks at the 69th percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income